-9. Over-Sink Cutting Board.
+9. Over-Sink Cutting Board: Wood (link is to a better-reviewed wood board option than the one pictured here).
 I love, love the convenience of an over-the-sink cutting board!
 Set a bowl underneath and start cutting away, scraping either the good or compostable parts through the opening into the bowl.
 Any juices that accumulate simply run off into the sink instead of all over the counter.
 Genius.
 I don’t preserve anything without this – really.
 For me it’s an essential.

 That’s it for the things I use for easy canning of seasonal produce – what about you?
 What would you not want to can without?

 If you’d like to see many of these items in action (though sadly not the stainless canner – I used the flimsy enamel for far too long!), check out this water-bath canning tutorial: